dvab-sarma/android_local_manifest/Readme.md

 - [Mesa3D](https://github.com/dvab-sarma/android_local_manifest/wiki/Mesa3D)

+### TODO:
+- Currently developing android 16 for orange pi 3b v2.1.
+It works but need to add autoboot.
+- Camera drivers need to be developed for rockchip based devices.
+- Audio needs to be configured properly.
+- Modify the Autoboot script such that a single image can be used for all devices with rk3588s or rk3566s.

 ***
 **Credits:**
 - The android userspace code is based on KonstaKang's raspberry-vanilla aosp project.
 A huge thanks to KonstaKang and raspberry-vanilla team.